• Skip to primary navigation

 I had totally forgotten about Rice-a-Roni!
 It used to be a favourite birthday dinner when we were kids and got to pick our meal – I loved this fresh version – so easy to make & yummy!

 I love rice-a-roni but hadn’t had it for years for the exact same reasons as you!
 I think it is good that your version is less salty…no one needs all that salt!
-This is delicious and the kids will love it!
+This is delicious and the kids love it!

 They are delicious!
 I don’t eat them anymore for the same reason.
 I’m loved trying your recipe!
 Thanks:)